MacPacS/Wine-Optimizer/README.md

     Choose the Script
     In the Python program, select the .sh file named optimize_wine.sh.
 This script will install necessary packages and optimize your system.

+    install wine tricks
+    to install winetricks to run all the programs u need to do: sudo apt update
+    sudo apt install winetricks
+    winetricks --version

     Clear the Terminal
     After installation, clean up your terminal screen.